univention/ucs-school/doc/devel/dev_rabbit_hole.md

 - **appcenter**: allows the provisioning of apps and services
 - **app**, **shares**, **print**, **mail**: examples for apps and services
-- **umc**: the univention managament center, the central management component
+- **umc**: the univention management center, the central management component
 - **ucr**: key/value store for variables; used in scripts and for generating **configfiles** for apps and services.
 See: [ucr]
 - **udm**: is a wrapper around the **ldap**, to add ucs specific logic around the 'pure' ldap objects.
-Among other handles CRUD of dependend objects.
+Among other handles CRUD of dependent objects.
 Objects within ldap have *attributes*, objects from udm have *properties*.
 See: [udm]
-- **samba**: provides active direcory services and other sharing services (print, shares).
+- **samba**: provides active directory services and other sharing services (print, shares).
 Is synced with the ldap using a connector, e.g. s4 connector in this case.

 ### Multi machine setup